 Guarantees associated with NCR's business activities are reviewed for appropriateness and impact to the Company's financial statements.
 Periodically, NCR's customers enter into various leasing arrangements coordinated by NCR with a leasing partner.
 In some instances, NCR guarantees the leasing partner a minimum value at the end of the lease term on the leased equipment or guarantees lease payments between the customer and the leasing partner.
-As of June 30, 2003, the maximum future payment obligation of this guaranteed value was \$12 million and an associated liability balance of \$9 million.
+As of September 30, 2003, the maximum future payment obligation of this guaranteed value was \$12 million and an associated liability of \$8 million was recorded.

-NCR has equity investments in certain affiliates in which the Company has issued debt guarantees originally ranging from three to five years in length for these affiliates to third party lending institutions.
-These guarantees expire at various dates between 2004 and 2007.
-If default occurs, NCR's maximum amount of future payment obligation on these guarantees would be \$3 million at June 30, 2003.
+NCR has equity investments in certain affiliates in which the Company has issued debt guarantees originally five years in length for these affiliates to third party lending institutions.
+These guarantees expire at various dates in 2007.
+If default occurs, NCR's maximum amount of future payment obligation on these guarantees would be \$2 million at September 30, 2003.
 The Company has not recorded a liability in connection with these guarantees.